What is the issue?

 Two review authors independently assessed study quality and extracted data from eligible studies.
 We report 'Summary of findings' tables using GRADE.

-We included 126 studies involving 9565 participants.
+We included 125 studies involving 9469 women.
 Interventions were to prevent maternal hypotension following spinal anaesthesia only, and we excluded any interventions considered active treatment.
 All the included studies reported the review's primary outcome.
 Across 49 comparisons, we identified three intervention groups: intravenous fluids, pharmacological interventions, and physical interventions.
 Authors reported no serious adverse effects with any of the interventions investigated.
 Most trials reported hypotension requiring intervention and Apgar score of less than 8 at five minutes as the only outcomes.
 None of the trials included in the comparisons we describe reported admission to neonatal intensive care unit.

 Crystalloid versus control (no fluids)